cmarincia/ketansingh.me/content/posts/llvm.md

    builder.NewCall(puts, builder.NewLoad(types.I8, ptr))
 ```

-This covers all the instrunction in the language spec.
-Now we just finally we add a terminator instrunction to end our main function.
+This covers all the instruction in the language spec.
+Now we just finally we add a terminator instruction to end our main function.

 ```go
 builder.NewRet(constant.NewInt(types.I32, 0))